yandex-cloud/docs/en/_includes/support/notify.md

 Some {{ yandex-cloud }} maintenance operations may affect the performance or availability of your resources.
 Technical support sends notification of such work 3 calendar days in advance by email, indicating:

-* Date and time of maintenance.
+* The date and time of maintenance.
 * Category of maintenance.
 * {{ yandex-cloud }} services affected.
 * Description of relevant changes to the services.